rsennrich/ParZu/README.md

 ON QUALITY AND TESTING
 ----------------------

-Some (old) ballpark figures on what performance to expect (calculated on 1000 Tüba-D/Z sentences):

-out-of-the-box:             83%   precision; 81%   recall
-with morphisto:             86.5% precision; 83.5% recall
-with Tüba-D/Z statistics:   85%   precision; 83%   recall
-with both :                 87.5% precision; 84.5% recall

-In short: if you use morphisto, SMOR or Zmorge for morphological analysis, you get 10%-20% fewer errors.
 The default statistics are trained on automatic parses of Europarl.
 This means they are slightly worse than statistics extracted from a hand-created treebank, but license-free.
-Using Tüba-D/Z statistics instead of the default ones decreases error rates by another 5-10%.
-The quality difference is more extreme for linguistically interesting phenomena (e.g. the functional disambiguation of noun phrases), since trivial analyses (determiners and attributes) are hardly affected by the lack of morphological or lexical information.
+See step 4 in the installation instractions on how to extract statistics from other treebanks.

 If you have a Tüba-D/Z license, you can use the script `evaluation/create_devsets.py` to generate a development set and do your own performance tests.
 Given that both an input and a gold file exist, start the evaluation as follows: